 - To all Members of the CA

-In addition, for members who the club is claiming as students:
+In addition, for members who the club is claiming as young people:

 - Date of birth

-Note that the CA will retain date of birth once known, even after the member ceases to have student status.
+Note that the CA will retain date of birth once known, even after the member ceases to have young person status.
 It may also collect and hold date of birth directly from individuals for other purposes, such as qualifying for senior or veteran events.

 The CA also asks clubs to provide the following: